bgachara/bgachara.github.io/posts/rust_ref.md

   - Multiple locations - specify both registry/ Git/ path location.

 - Rust also has built-in support for writing automated tests.
-  - other functions that verify whether other non-test functions work as intended.
-  - invoke functions with specified data and assert return values are as expected.
+  - These are other functions that verify whether other non-test functions work as intended, invoked with specified data and assert return values are as expected.
   - Unit and Integration tests.
   - Idiomatic in Rust to group test functions in a test module to allow conditional compilation of test code.
-  - In integration tests, creation of tests folder in package root,with individual tests in their own files, only compiled with cargo test.
+  - In integration tests, which are only available for lib crates not binary crates, creation of tests folder in package root,with individual tests in their own files, only compiled with cargo test.
-  - Integration only available for lib crates not binary crates.
   - Control test execution:
     - running them by name.
     - Ignore some tests.
     - running them sequentially or in parallel.

-- Rust also ships with rustdoc, generate documentation.
-  - Important to think through WHAT to document and HOW to document it.
+- Rust also ships with rustdoc, generate documentation, it's important to think through WHAT to document and HOW to document it.
   - WHAT:
     - short description of what library does.
     - list of modules and public functions.
     - traits, macros, structs, enums and typdefs.
     - binary crates: installation instrutions, command-line parameters.
     - examples on how to use the crate.
     - design details of the crate(optional)
   - HOW:
     - inline documentation comments within the crate.use /// - item-level documentation and //! - crate-level documentation.
     - separate markdown files.
 - Rustdoc will generate HTML,CSS and JS viewed via the browser.

 ## Naming conventions